You are listening to the Sean Hannity Radio Show Podcast.

 I promise you.

-I haven't seen it, they haven't seen it.
+I haven't seen it.

-Now, Julian Assange, I've interviewed what, how many times?
+Now, Julian Assange, I've interviewed, what, how many times?

-Four times on the three times.
+Four times on the press?

 Yeah, like three or four times.

-Three or four times?
+Three or four times.

 Okay.